guessit-io/guessit/docs/presentation.rst

 namely all the ones you can find in the hashlib python module (md5, sha1, ...), but also the Media Player Classic hash that is used (amongst others) by OpenSubtitles and SMPlayer, as well as the ed2k hash.

+If you have the 'guess-language' python module installed, GuessIt can also analyze a subtitle file's contents and detect which language it is written in.